1 / 27

 Overnight Pancakes

 Our kids love waking up to these golden, fluffy pancakes.
-The buttermilk batter is refrigerated overnight, making them perfect busy mornings and special occasion breakfasts alike. —Lisa Sammons, Cut Bank, Montana 24 / 27
+The buttermilk batter is refrigerated overnight, making them perfect for busy mornings and special occasion breakfasts alike. —Lisa Sammons, Cut Bank, Montana

 Quiche Pastry Cups

 My grandmother used to make egg cup surprises for family brunches on special occasions.
-The added fillings were always a surprise; she never seemed to use the same combination of ingredients twice.
-As children, we had a guessing game as to what we'd find in the tender crust, which added an aspect of family fun to our meal. —Denalee Standart, Rancho Mureta, California 25 / 27
+The added fillings were always a surprise since she never seemed to use the same combination of ingredients twice.
+As children, we took guesses as to what we'd find in the tender crust—the game always added fun to our meals. —Denalee Standart, Rancho Mureta, California

 Chiles Rellenos Souffle